How to Organize Dental Patient Photos

 Quick Answer

-The best way to organize dental patient photos is to create a folder structure by patient name (“Last Name, First Name”), sort by date and procedure type, tag with tooth number and orientation, store in HIPAA-compliant cloud storage with encryption and automatic backups, and use case management software with AI tagging to automate organization and retrieval.
+The best way to organize dental patient photos is to create a consistent folder structure by patient, sort by date and procedure type, tag with tooth number and orientation, store in secure cloud storage with encryption and backups, and use dental photo management software to streamline retrieval for case presentation.

 Complete 5-Step Organization Guide